daniele3b/SafeWater/README.md

 - SELECT * FROM 'device/+/temperature'
 - SELECT * FROM 'device/+/alarm'

-The DynamoDB tables should name safewater_temperature and safewater_alarm
+The DynamoDB tables' name should be safewater_temperature and safewater_alarm

 ### Setup Mosquitto